 Southeast Climate Science Center

 North Carolina State University acts as the host institution for the Southeast Climate Science Center, providing organizational support to implement the CSC mission through capacity building, project management, communications, partnership development, and connections with scientific capabilities in the region.
+The mission is implemented through collaborative partnerships among USGS, natural resource management organizations, and academic institutions.

 The SE CSC works with the six Landscape Conservation Cooperatives in the Southeast (Appalachian, Caribbean, Gulf Coast Prairie, Gulf Coastal Plains and Ozarks, Peninsular Florida, and South Atlantic LCCs) to identify global change-related information needed by resource managers and others, including physical and biological research, ecological forecasting, and multi-scale modeling.

-The Southeast CSC receives guidance for broad regional science priorities from the Stakeholder Advisory Council (SAC), which will be composed of both federal and non-federal senior level government agency executives from throughout the Southeast.
+The Southeast CSC receives guidance for broad regional science priorities from the Stakeholder Advisory Council (SAC), which will be composed of both federal and non-federal senior-level government agency executives from throughout the Southeast.
 The US Geological Survey (USGS) Regional Executive for the Southeast chairs the SAC.
 Current members include the US Fish and Wildlife Region 4 Director; US National Park Service Southeast Regional Director; National Ocean and Atmospheric Administration Regional Climate Services Director, Southern Region; US Forest Service Region 8 Forester; a representative from the Southeast Association of Fish and Wildlife Agencies; and the Chair of the Southeast CSC LCC Advisory Committee.

 General information about the Southeast Climate Science Center can be found in this short Fact Sheet.